Lecture 09: Introduction to Two-Way ANOVA

 • So, this is an example of 3 x 3 x 4 independent factorial ANOVA.

-• Factorial design offers several advantages over a one-way ANOVA:
+• Factorial designs offer several advantages over a one-way ANOVA:

 1. It allows for greater generalizability of results